hoffoo/elasticsearch-dump/README.md

-      --settings  Copy sharding and replication settings from source (true) -f, --force     Delete destination index before copying (false) -i, --indexes=  List of indexes to copy, comma separated (_all)
+      --settings  Copy sharding and replication settings from source (true) -f, --force     Delete destination index before copying (false) -i, --indexes=  List of indexes to copy, comma separated (_all) -a, --all       Copy indexes starting with . (false)
 ```

 ## NOTES: